Frank O. Lowden: Early life

 Lowden was born in Sunrise Township, Minnesota, the son of Nancy Elizabeth (Breg) and Lorenzo Orren Lowden, a blacksmith.
 He lived in Iowa from the age of seven, on the farm in Hardin County, Iowa, in poverty.
-He attended school when chores on the family farm allowed.
+It's claimed by Lowden's family that in 1861 his father, Lorenzo, answered one of the first call by the Governor Richard Yates Sr. to get volunteers in the American Civil War and was appointed a major in the Eighty-fourth Minnesota Infantry, but was unable to serve due to varicose veins.
+There is no contemporary evidence supporting this account, and the existence of such a unit is unverified.
+Lorenzo Lowden, almost annually during the 1870’s sought some local offices, losing all races, with expection of for the post of clerk of Tipton Township.
+Frank attended school when chores on the family farm allowed.
 At age fifteen he began to teach in a one room school house in Hubbard, Iowa.
+After he became promiment politician, he called him younger self “the plainest of plain folks you ever saw.”
 After teaching five years, he entered the University of Iowa at twenty, graduating in 1885.
 He aspired to be a lawyer, but taught high school for a year while learning stenography.